All Episodes

 And when a grown man stands in the United States Congress and delivers that as the solution to the woes facing America, he's just out of it.

-He's just on planet zongo.
+He's just on planet Zongo.

 And that was the President of the United States on Tuesday night.

-1-800-282-2882, Mark Stein in for us, more straight ahead.
+Mark Stein in for Rush.

-Mark Stein in Farush, Michelle Obama says she doesn't tell people what to eat.
+Michelle Obama says she doesn't tell people what to eat.

 This has never been about the government telling people what to do, she says about her anti-obesity plans.

-You can't tell me, you can't tell me.
+You can't tell me.

-But she says it's never been about government telling people what to eat.
+I'm not sure I'm with Mrs. Obama on this, but she says it's never been about government telling people what to eat.

-That's the state where by the way, that's the state we're uh reduced to after uh uh uh uh the first uh quarter millennium of America's republic is uh we've worked our ra us uh way uh round to a situation where we're supposed to be reassured when the government tells us it's not gonna dictate to us what we're gonna eat.
+We've worked our way around to a situation where we're supposed to be reassured when the government tells us it's not going to dictate to us what we're going to eat.

 Let's go to John in Crofton, Maryland.